 © 2021 Spotlight Onsite Installation Shots.

 Spotlight is part of PHOTOFAIRS Shanghai’ ongoing mission to present cutting-edge exhibitions.
 This focused initiative gives our audience a rare opportunity to view a body of work as a visual essay.
-Spotlight’s main objective is to highlight an artist of international renown who is of particular relevance and importance to the contemporary photography space.
+Spotlight’s main objective is to highlight an artist whose works are of particular importance to contemporary photography.
 Past exhibitions have featured Ren Hang, Hiroshi Sugimoto and Marina Abramović.

 Hu Jieming began work on his series The Things during the outbreak of the COVID-19 pandemic in early 2020.
 The shutdown of global society forced people to live in an isolated state and caused humankind to collectively experience a “state of exception” on a scale previously unheard of.
 Under such a special context, each of us returned to daily life.
 The artist had the opportunity to reexamine his “home” and began to “study the nature of things” in daily life.

 For more than half a year, home isolation kept Hu indoors and had a dialogue with the sceneries and things at “home.”.
 Previously ignored spaces and familiar objects brought him completely different impressions as he noted the way changes in light affect perception.
 These objects seemed to have a formal intensity that was different from common sense.
 In the universal and independent space concept of “home”, as “things” are the subjects in this series creation, are no longer still life objects.
 Due to the passage and change of time, emotions and perception are given to them by light and shadow.
 The artist stayed with them, walked and looked around in the room, and then stopped and stared at them.
 “Things” constantly released energy that inspired the imagination and generated inspiration.
 The perception at this great moment was shot by the camera.
 It was a kind of abnormality from daily life.